-Register for our Library Workshops online through the Learn@ISU website.
+Register for our Library Workshops through the Learn@ISU website.

 Registration is encouraged to reserve a seat and opens 60 days before event.

 Walk-ins are welcome, but you are not guaranteed a seat.

 All workshops are presented by our librarians.

 Please let us know if you require any accommodation.

 Fall workshops are "on hold" for now.
 Check out the workshops conducted during previous semesters to find the topics previously covered by our librarians.